oevkaya/datafest_UoE/content/faq.md

 #### <i class="fas fa-question-circle fa-fw"></i> What are the rules of the competition?

-- All projects must be submitted by **March 28, 2020 at 5:00 BST**.
+- All projects must be submitted by **March 28, 2020 at 5:00 UK time**.
 There is only one submission per team.
 - The data used in the project must be publicly available or openly licensed.
 - All video submissions must be no longer than 5 minutes.
 - All interactive dashboards must be deployed online.